 In addition to country parks, there are eight Site of Special Scientific Interest and two Special Areas in Lantau which were designated for conservation of important ecological resources of the Island.

-There are two existing marine parks in the surrounding waters of Lantau, namely the Sha Chau and Lung Kwun Chau Marine Park and the Brothers Marine Park.
-Same as the Sha Chau and Lung Kwu Chau Marine Park, the Brothers Marine Park in the northern Lantau waters is the Marine Park designated under the Marine Parks Ordinance (Cap.
-476), with a view to conserving the Chinese White Dolphins, their habitats and the marine and fisheries resources therein.
+There are four existing marine parks in the surrounding waters of Lantau, namely the Sha Chau and Lung Kwu Chau Marine Park, the Brothers Marine Park, the Southwest Lantau Marine Park and the South Lantau Marine Park.
+The four Marine Parks were designated under the Marine Parks Ordinance (Cap.
+476), with a view to conserving the Chinese White Dolphins and Finless Porpoises, their habitats and the marine and fisheries resources therein.

-To better conserve the marine environment of Lantau, the Government will continue to take forward preparation work for designating three more proposed marine parks, including the Southwest Lantau Marine Park, the South Lantau Marine Park and the Marine Park for the Hong Kong International Airport Third Runway System project.
-Such proposals will put a total of no less than 7,100 ha waters around Lantau under statutory protection.
+To better conserve the marine environment of Lantau, the Government will continue to take forward preparation work for designating one more proposed marine park for the Hong Kong International Airport Three-Runway System project.
+Such proposal will put a total of no less than 7,100 ha waters around Lantau under statutory protection.
 It is anticipated that in designating waters of important ecological value as marine parks, the marine habitats of Lantau could be further improved in the long run through active management.

 As Lantau is endowed with a wide variety of natural habitats, rich biodiversity and species of animals and plants with conservation value, we attach great importance to its conservation.
 The Ecological Study for Pui O, Shui Hau, Tai O and Neighbouring Areas was initiated in end 2017 to evaluate the existing ecological situation of Lantau and to explore appropriate conservation measures.